ChrisPritchard/YamlRecords/README.md

 });
 ```

-Note that this structure includes abstract types and their derived types, as well as only record types using init constructors.
+Note that this structure includes abstract types and their derived types, as well as record types using exclusively primary constructors.

 You can then serialize this with: